Becoming financially self-sufficient is easier than you think – especially with these 16 steps to help guide you.

 - Establish a timeline: Give yourself a reasonable amount of time to accomplish each step.

 - Talk to your parents: Discuss your plans for making the transition.
 Show gratitude for their support, and ask them to help hold you accountable as you take on more financial responsibility.

 Analyze your spending

 Learning to live within your means – or spend less than you earn – is the key to financial stability.
 It may sound obvious, but it’s amazing how easy it is to blow through your paycheck when you aren’t monitoring where the money’s going.
 Get in the habit of tracking where and how you spend money.
 You may be surprised to see where it goes!

 - Total up monthly expenses: On average, how much do you spend each month?
 List essentials (rent, groceries, insurance, minimum debt payments, etc.) separately from nonessentials (eating out, entertainment, etc.).
-Online money management tools, such as YNAB and Mint, can help you keep track of every transaction.
+Online money management tools, like your bank's mobile app, can help you keep track of every transaction.

 - Calculate your parents’ contributions: Add any costs your parents cover to your total monthly expenses.

 - Assess and adjust: Can you afford the essentials without your parents’ support?
 If not, look for ways to cut costs and/or increase your income.
 Your monthly after-tax income should always exceed your monthly expenses.
 It may require certain lifestyle changes, such as moving in with roommates or cutting back on takeout, but those temporary sacrifices will help you find your footing.

 Set up a strong foundation